NucleusPowered/site-v1/docs/faqs.md

 ### [I'm using FTB and having issues with chat - names are being duplicated](#ftbu)

 If you are using FTB, FTB Utilities also tries to format the chat, with the result that player names appear twice.
 If you wish to use Nucleus' chat formatting, you should turn off FTB Utilities handling.
-The config file is in the `local` directory, and you want to set the following options under "ranks":
+The ranks config file is in the `local` directory, set the following options to false:

 * `B:override_chat=false`
 * `B:override_commands=false`